-- Enrollees who change their FEHB enrollments using Employee Express may call the Employee Express HELP number to obtain a letter confirming that change if their ID cards do not arrive by the effective date of the enrollment change. - The Plan will not pay for services required as the result of occupational disease or injury for which any medical benefits are determined by the Office of Workers Compensation Programs (OWCP) or an equivalent agency to be payable under workers' compensation or similar Federal or State law.
-The Plan is entitled to be reimbursed by OWCP or the equivalent agency for services it provided that were later found to be payable by OWCP or the agency. - Disputed claims If your claim for payment or services is denied by the Plan, and you decide to ask OPM to review that denial, you must first ask the Plan to reconsider their decision.
+- Enrollees who change their FEHB enrollment using Employee Express may call the Employee Express HELP number to obtain a letter confirming that change if their ID cards do not arrive by the effective date of the enrollment change. - The Plan will not pay for services required as the result of occupational disease or injury for which any medical benefits are determined by the Office of Workers Compensation Programs (OWCP) or an equivalent agency to be payable under workers' compensation or similar Federal or State law.
+The Plan is entitled to be reimbursed by OWCP or the equivalent agency for services it provided that were later found to be payable by OWCP or the agency. - The paragraph on "Liability insurance and third party actions" under "General Limitations," has been deleted; under the laws of the state of California in which it operated, this Plan is not required to seek reimbursement from a member who has recovered benefits from a third party (also known as subrogation of benefits). - Disputed claims If your claim for payment or services is denied by the Plan, and you decide to ask OPM to review that denial, you must first ask the Plan to reconsider their decision.
 You must now request their reconsideration within six months of the denial (previously, you had one year to do this).
 This time limit may be extended if you show you were prevented by circumstances beyond your control from making your request within the time limit.